-The Campbell River Coalition to End Homelessness (CRCEH) and its partner organizations are conducting a study to estimate the extent of housing insecurity and need for housing service expansion in Campbell River and the surrounding area.
+The Campbell River & District Coalition to End Homelessness (CRDCEH) and its partner organizations are conducting a study to estimate the extent of housing insecurity and need for housing service expansion in Campbell River and the surrounding area.
 Often called a service-based population estimate, the study methodology was developed as a way for rural, small, or regional communities to collect individual or family viewpoints of how service and amenity access and housing instability, unaffordability, or insecurity affect them.

-Compared to a Point-In-Time (PIT) count, which only counts homeless communities over a single 24-hour period, the service-based population estimate engages many local service agencies to collectively compile data on housing insecurity over a longer period of time.
-This is generally accepted to result in a more accurate in rural communities, as chronic underhousing is not typically as visible as it is in larger centres.
+Compared to a Point-In-Time (PIT) count, which only counts people experiencing homelessness over a single 24-hour period, the service-based population estimate engages many local service agencies to collectively compile data on housing insecurity over a longer period of time.
+This is generally accepted to result in a wider range of responses, going beyond those who are unhoused and including those who are precariously housed or at risk of becoming unhoused.
+This works well in rural communities, as chronic underhousing is not typically as visible as it is in larger centres.

 The survey is meant to be completed by anyone within the SRD geography (including Campbell River and other municipalities) who feel that their home is unaffordable or inappropriate for any reason, or by those who don't have a "home".
-People who may fill the survey out include those living unconventionally (unsheltered, in a seasonal rental, a boat, an out-building, a RV or other vehicle, couch surfing, etc.), those who have a home that is not fitting their needs (in need of major repairs, overcrowded, not suitable to the needs of the family, etc.), and those who have experienced other variables that have affected where they live (had to move because the services they needed were not available, in a home that is too expensive because there are no other options, have to move frequently because they cannot find long-term rentals, etc.).
+People who may fill the survey out include those living unconventionally (unsheltered, in a seasonal rental, a boat, an out-building, a RV or other vehicle, couch surfing, etc.), those who have a home that is not fitting their needs (in need of major repairs, overcrowded, not suitable to the needs of the family, etc.), and those impacted by other variables that have affected where they live (had to move because the services they needed were not available, in a home that is too expensive because there are no other options, have to move frequently because they cannot find long-term rentals, etc.).